7 Effects of Employee Recognition on Business

 The importance of employee recognition can be endorsed by the fact that global business leaders have vouched upon its effectiveness.

 Employee recognition is a vital part of today's businesses.
 Employees who feel their contribution matters to their employer outperform the employees who don’t.

 The employees execute the plans on behalf of their employers and work towards the common goal of success.
 The effects of employee recognition on businesses expand over multiple domains.
 These domains together form the backbone for a stable and efficient organization.

 Here are the 7 Effects of Employee Recognition on Businesses:

 85% of HR Leaders say an employee recognition program has a positive effect on organizational culture.

-If employees are the heart of every organisation, then a good company culture is like the soul attached to it.
-It is the combination of a company’s vision, goals and ideologies for achieving the greater good.
+If employees are the heart of every organization, then a good company culture is like the soul attached to it.
+It is the combination of a company’s vision, goals, and ideologies for achieving the greater good.

-Honouring the employees’ efforts by recognising their work paves the way towards a healthy company culture.
+Honoring the employees' efforts by recognizing their work paves the way towards a healthy company culture.
 This ultimately reflects back in the form of employee happiness.
-And when the employees feel happy working for the organisation, achieving success becomes inevitable.
+And when the employees feel happy working for the organization, achieving success becomes inevitable.

 It is often said, ”Employees don’t leave the company, they leave their boss”.